A complete web app platform for maths educators

 Many of our students share devices with their class mates and therefore need to log in and out of the program frequently.
 It's critical that students use their allocated accounts, we wanted students to personalise their account so it's easier to identify that they're logged in.

 The 1st idea I tried was to allow students to create an Avatar in MathsBURST.
-I used an open source project called Avaaaatrs by Stanley Pablo to get the idea up and running.
+I used an open source project called Avataaars by Stanley Pablo to get the idea up and running.

-We quickly found that Students loved to create the Avaaaatrs.
-Their creative Avaaaatrs really makes the UI playful and fun for everyone.
+We quickly found that Students loved to create the Avataaars.
+Their creative Avataaars really makes the UI playful and fun for everyone.
 Teachers could better identify students in their reports and class management.
 Having a fun representation of students in the app was handy.

 Our teams educators identified that students needed to self reflect on their progress during a game.
 We want students to celebrate when they're showing mastery of the concept, or stop and seek help from a teacher when they're struggling.
 Using a student's own Avatar is a handy way to engage students.
 To make the moment even more engaging I collaborated with illustrator and animator James Daley to produce background animations using Lottie.
 Our students loved seeing themselves celebrate their own progress.